ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 example, the `Teuchos::BLAS` class in [Trilinos](github.com/trilinos/Trilinos) is a generic C++ wrapper for the BLAS, as we described above.
-It has seen use in libraries and applications since the mid 2000's, with only a few implementation and interface changes.
+It has seen use in libraries and applications since the mid 2000's, with rare changes.
 However, many developers are not familiar with the BLAS, and/or find its interface alien to C++.
-The BLAS has no encapsulation of matrices or vectors.
+The BLAS has no encapsulation of matrices or vectors;
+it uses raw pointers.
 Its functions take a long list of pointer, integer, and scalar arguments in a mysterious order.
 Mixing up the arguments can cause memory corruption, without the benefit of debug bounds checking that C++ libraries offer.
 Furthermore, users may need to work with column-major data layouts, which are not idiomatic to C++ and may thus cause bugs.
 This suggests that the next step is to develop C++ data structures for matrices and vectors, and extend the above BLAS wrapper to use them.

 ### BLAS routines take many, unencapsulated arguments